tokeh/bdd_tutorial/README.md

 ##Trouble shooting
 Sometimes it's helpful to run the Gradle __clean__ task if the application behaves strangely after switching between branches.
+These examples are only tested in IntelliJ IDEA Community Edition.

 ##Evaluation
 ###Cucumber with Java
-Features are written in *Gherkin* and stores in *.feature* files.
+Features are written in *Gherkin* and stored in *.feature* files.
 Gherkin uses the BDD *Given-When-Then* pattern:
 ```
 Feature: Book search
   To allow a customer to find his favourite books quickly, the library must offer multiple ways